 Visitors can take advantage of La Jolla’s primo landscape with a kayaking tour of some sea caves or a snorkeling tour.
 Take a La Jolla coast walking tour to examine the rugged terrain up close or even go sightseeing for sea lions.
 That’s right, the sea lions want to live that luxe life too!

 Beyond the stunning surroundings, La Jolla also has some of the best dining experiences in San Diego.
-Many of the spiffiest, spendiest spots you can find in the city are in La Jolla.
-From seafood at eateries like The Marine Room or Eddie V’s Prime Seafood, French fine dining at Maitre D’ Restaurant, or heightened Americana food at A.R.
-Valentien, you’ve got your bases covered.
+Many of the spiffiest, spendiest spots in the city are in La Jolla.
+You’ve got your bases covered from seafood at eateries like The Marine Room or Eddie V’s Prime Seafood, French fine dining at Maitre D’ Restaurant, or heightened Americana food at A.R.
+Valentien.

 When nighttime rolls around, take in a show at the iconic La Jolla Playhouse or see the San Diego Harbor transform into the colors of a sunset with a dinner cruise.
 Whatever you decide to do in La Jolla you can do it in style.